Namibia

 Hot Air Ballooning in Walvis Bay

 Swakopmund – livelier than Walvis Bay.
-Popular beach resort.
-German architecture
+A popular beach resort with German architecture

 Swakopmund

-Walvis Bay -Harbour town.
-Good base to explore the surrounding area.
+Walvis Bay – a harbour town.
+Its a great base to explore the surrounding area.
 Good for bird watching, particularly flamingoes.
-Has an airport.
+It also has an airport.
 The huge Dune 7 is nearby offering amazing views from the top.

 Going South from Windhoek